 Before we Meet

 In the days leading up to your session you might find it useful to think about how you can use your time with me.
-Here are a few questions that might be helpful as journal prompts or just to ponder at your own pace.
+Here are a few questions that might be helpful as journal prompts or just to reflect on at your own pace.
 They’re completely optional and there's no quiz at the end, promise!

-- What made you reach out now and not at other points in time?
+- What made you reach out now?

 - If you could jump to the end of your therapeutic journey, what would you need to feel to know that therapy had been successful?